raspberrypilearning/getting-started-with-the-sense-hat/worksheet3.md

     sense.set_pixel(7, 4, [255, 0, 0])
     ```

+    <iframe src="https://trinket.io/embed/python/9a4266d360" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

     Can you guess what the following code creates?
+Have a go at editing the code.

     ```python
     from sense_hat import SenseHat